risc0/risc0/website/api/security-model.md

 ### How secure are the STARK Provers?

-We estimate that it would cost over 400 billion USD of computational resources to construct a fake proof for one of our STARK circuits.
+We estimate that it would take a well-funded entity approximately 167,000 years using a massive parallel array of modern GPUs to construct a fake proof for one of our STARK circuits.

-These estimates are based on the approach used in [this article by Justin Thaler].
+These estimates are informed by the following:
 The napkin math here is as follows:
+- Recent [examples] of corporate entitites aquiring large quantities of modern GPUs.
 - Thaler estimated $1.6 million to launch a viable attack against an 80 bit STARK system.
+- An openly available [reference Hashcat] v6.2.6 benchmark on the Nvidia RTX 4090 indicating 50638.7 million hashes per second.
 - 98 bits is $2^{18}$ times more secure than 80 bits.

+Let's suggest a motivated attacker had access to 1 million RTX 4090 GPUs operating at a hash rate of 60,000 Million hashes per second per GPU with no overhead or other bottlenecks.
+- Hashrate of cluster is 60,000Mhashes/second * 1,000,000GPUs
+- 2^98 sha1 hashes would require 5.28x10^12 seconds or 167,000 years.

 The analysis for bits of security for the RISC-V and Recursion Prover can be found in the [security calculator].
 For a detailed cryptographic description of our STARK system, we refer readers to [RISC Zero zkVM: Scalable, Transparent Arguments of RISC-V Integrity].